How to Master DBT’s TIPP Skills EASILY

 Example of using this skill:

-This morning I woke up and felt rubbish.
+This morning, I woke up and felt rubbish.
 I was just empty and down.

-Thinking about these things caused me to be depressed and I didn’t want to even get out of bed.
-I couldn’t get up, I didn’t want to go to work or do anything.
+Thinking about these things caused me to be depressed, and I didn’t want to even get out of bed.
+I couldn’t get up; I didn’t want to go to work or do anything.

-Eventually, I dragged myself out of bed but I just kept on getting more and more depressed and feeling more empty.
+Eventually, I dragged myself out of bed, but I just kept on getting more and more depressed and feeling more empty.

-So I used the TIPP skill.
+So, I used the TIPP skill.

 After this, I spent 2 minutes practising the Paced breathing technique.
-Just focusing on my breathing really helped me stop ruminating thoughts and dwelling on emotions.
+Just focusing on my breathing helped me stop ruminating thoughts and dwelling on emotions.

-For the last P, Progressive Muscle Relaxation, I lay down and went from head to toe following the instructions.
+For the last P, Progressive Muscle Relaxation, I lay down and went from head to toe, following the instructions.
 In the middle of the step, I already felt better.

 I felt like the TIPP technique helped me recover my day, and I went on to enjoy it.